South African miners keen to start generating their own power

 The Minerals Council South Africa says miners could bring up to 1,500 MW of generating capacity online in the next few years.

-“The government has recognised that private power, particularly generating for self-use, is critical to solve the crisis,” said Roger Baxter, the industry body’s chief executive.
+“The government has recognized that private power, particularly generating for self-use, is critical to solve the crisis,” said Roger Baxter, the industry body’s chief executive.
 “We are a key part of the solution.”

 Helen Reid and Tanisha Heiberg reported from Cape Town and Alexander Winning from Johannesburg; Writing by Alexander Winning; Editing by Alexandra Zavis and David Evans